KaysenGamiz/Myt-v/README.md

-# 🎬 MiTV — Local Streaming Server
+# 🎬 Myt-V — Local Streaming Server

-MiTV is a lightweight Netflix-style media server written in Go.
+Myt-V is a lightweight Netflix-style media server written in Go.
 It scans your local movie library, generates a catalog, and serves videos via **HLS (m3u8 + ts)** with a simple web UI.

 ---